 As part of this league-wide initiative, the San Jose Sharks host various events throughout the season which celebrate inclusion in sports, including girls, those with disabilities, special needs, low income, and LGBTQ hockey.

-The Sharks hosted Hockey is for Everyone Night presented by Zoom on March 5.
+The Sharks hosted Pride Night on March 18, 2023.